AJ-Ferguson123/Portfolio3/content/pages/about.md

 ---
 title: about
 seo_title: About
-preview: Nuxt Static Skeleton - a Nuxt + Netlify combination for creating static websites
+preview: Nuxt Static Portfolio - a Nuxt + Netlify combination for creating static websites
-seo_desc: Nuxt Static Skeleton - a Nuxt + Netlify combination for creating static websites
+seo_desc: Nuxt Static Portfolio - a Nuxt + Netlify combination for creating static websites
 ---
-# Nuxt Static Skeleton.
+# Nuxt Static Portfolio.

-Skeleton project for creating a blog with Nuxt-Content and Netlify CMS.

 ## What the project includes